Recently I took a trip to the poker table.

-Several years ago, I took a prolonged poker break.
+Several years ago, I took a prolonged poker break, because after a while, you need a different strategy to win.
 The reason was that poker was an extremely emotional game for me.

 When Hubby would ask me how I felt before a tournament, I’d tell him I wanted to win…badly.
 And then the ups and downs of those cards, the dashed hopes and frustrated busts, would crush me.

 So I stopped playing.
 Until a few weeks ago, when I was in Vegas for a presentation and decided to give it a whirl.

 This time, when Hubby asked me how I felt about the impending game, my answer was different.

 Curious is a word I’ve been playing around with for quite some time.
 It’s a simple word…one connected to our childhood stories about a monkey named George, or to that proverbial phrase about the doomed cat.

 It turns out that it’s also super-awesome.
 And today we will (briefly!) count the ways.

 Actually, I’ve already counted them.
 There are three.
 And they’re below.

 Why Curious is a Super-Awesome Word for Life